 - The LocalSystem account of the off-host backup proxy must have read access permissions on the SMB3 file share.

-- The off-host backup proxy must be located in the same domain where the SMB3 server resides.
-Alternatively, the domain where the SMB3 server resides must be trusted by the domain in which the off-host backup proxy is located.
+- The off-host backup proxy must reside in the same domain where the SMB3 server resides.
+Alternatively, the domain where the SMB3 server resides must trust the domain where the off-host backup proxy resides — that is, the off-host backup proxy must be located in a trusted domain.

 The off-host backup process is performed in the following way: